 - To learn to present scientific data clearly and effectively through both written and verbal communication

 Prerequisites that are important:

-- CHEM 161 (recommended, but not required) – Because CHEM 201 is the place where we will put in practice the knowledge in quantum chemistry, CHEM 161 is recommended to have been completed prior to CHEM 201.
-However, the basic knowledge required from CHEM 161 will be repeated in CHEM 201 lectures, such that with some additional reading, a student can complete CHEM 201 without completing CHEM 161 first.
+- CHEM 165 (strongly recommended) and CHEM 260 (recommended, but not required) – Because CHEM 201 is the place where we will put in practice the knowledge in quantum chemistry, CHEM 165 is required and CHEM 260 is recommended to have been completed or taken simultaneously with CHEM 201.
+However, the basic knowledge required from CHEM 165 and some of CHEM 260 will be repeated in CHEM 201 lectures.

 - CHEM 142 or 144 – means you have finished the 1st 2-years of chemistry.
 Note: it is possible to take CHEM 201 concurrently with CHEM 144, but it is not advised.

-- CHEM 221 or concurrent enrollment – CHEM 221 is not really a prerequisite for CHEM 201, but what a waste of your time to play with instruments in CHEM 201 and not know how they work!
-You will learn all about instrumentation in CHEM 221 and get to play with these instruments in CHEM 201.
-What a combo: CHEM 221 + 201.
+- CHEM 221 or concurrent enrollment – CHEM 221 is not really a prerequisite for CHEM 201, but why not learn about the instrumentation in CHEM 221 while you are working with them in CHEM 201?

 The foci of Advanced Chem Lab are the laboratory experiments and the lab write-ups and presentation.
 The purpose of the class time is to provide lectures about the chemistry and instrumentation that will be in each laboratory.
 As such, we won't need to meet for 3 class days a week.